10 Free & Cheap Things to Do in Levuka & the Lomaiviti Islands© Captain Cook Cruises

 More Free and Cheap Things to Do in the Lomaiviti Islands

 That’s it for the free and cheap things to do in the Lomaiviti Islands.
-Don’t forget to bookmark The Complete Travel Guide to Fiji on a Budget.
-Trust us, there’s a lot of useful tips in there!
+For more tips to plan a frugal getaway, check out the following:

 Was this article useful?